GET STARTED | Get Your Fair Cash Offer Today

 How are capital gains taxes calculated on home sales in Ohio?

-- Tax Implications: In Ohio, state and federal capital gains taxes apply to the profit from selling your home.
+• Tax Implications: In Ohio, you will have to pay both state and federal capital gains taxes if you sell your home and make money.

-If you know these effects, you’ll be ready financially when you sell your home.
+If you know these things, you’ll be ready financially when you sell your home.

 What is the capital gains exclusion for primary residences in Ohio?
 How much profit is tax-free?